shyammohankanojia/pdfjs_rails/README.md

 	<iframe src="/pdfjs/web/viewer.html?file=http://cdn.mozilla.net/pdfjs/helloworld.pdf" style="border: 0" width="50%" height="600" frameborder="0" scrolling="no"></iframe>

-	Note: "file=" in the src url is the refrence to the pdf.
+	Note: "file=" in the src url is the reference to the pdf.

 ## Contributing